dmaks93/Kindergarten-Website/README.md

 # Kindergarten-Website
-A collaborative project to build a website for a kindergarten. <br>
+A collaborative project to build a [website](https://www.djecijisnovi.com) for a kindergarten.